0xhttps/api/readme.md

-# Polkadot API

-Welcome to the Polkadot API repository!
+Welcome!
 This Express.js-based API provides endpoints to retrieve various information related to Polkadot accounts and staking.

 ## Getting Started